-The Assessment Assignment is a tool that Prairie View A&M University uses for assessment purposes.
+Task Stream is a tool that Prairie View A&M University uses for assessment purposes.
 One of your assignments may be required to be submitted as an "artifact," an item of coursework that serves as evidence that course objectives are met.
-If applicable, more information will be provided during the semester by your department.
+If applicable, more information will be provided during the semester by your department, but for general information, you can visit Task Stream via the link in eCourses.